Mercedes-Benz 190 SL: Super-Leicht or Sport-Leicht

 Mercedes-Benz did not announce what the abbreviation "SL" meant when the car was introduced.

-Leicht means either "easy" as an adverb or "light" as an adjective in German.
-Defining a car it has to mean "Light".

 It is often assumed that the letters stand for Sport Leicht.
 One car magazine in 2012 declared that the abbreviation "SL" - "securitized and personally signed by Rudolf Uhlenhaut" meant Super Leicht.
-This contradicts "Mercedes-Benz 300 SL" of Engelen / Riedner / Seufert, which was produced in close cooperation with Rudolf Uhlenhaut showing that the abbreviation meant Sport Leicht.
+This contradicts another source, written in close cooperation with Rudolf Uhlenhaut, which stated that the abbreviation meant Sport Leicht.

 Mercedes-Benz used both forms until 2017.
 It was even called Super Super.
 On the company website it was called Sport Leicht until 2017 and then changed to Super Leicht.

 For a long time it was unclear what intention the company had at the time when assigning the letter combination.
 It was not until the beginning of 2017 that a chance finding in the corporate archive, from the early part of 1952, clarified that at least in the case of the 300 SL the abbreviation SL stood for Super-Leicht.